tutek1/DTLabs/02_Player/lab02.md

     velocity.x = x_axis * speed
     velocity.z = -z_axis * speed
 ```
-Now if we look in the **inspector** with the `Player` node selected, we can see the `Speed` parameter and we can change it.
+Now if we look in the **inspector** with the `Player` node selected, we can see the `Speed` parameter, and we can change it.
 Start the game, move around, and change the value of `Speed` to see how the player responds to the changes.

 ![](img/PlayerSpeed.png)